SampathKumar1438/BloodDonor/DEPLOYMENT.md

 # Blood Donor Application

-A full-stack application to register blood donors and search for donors by blood group, city, or location.
+A full-stack application to register blood donors and search for donors by blood group, District, or location.

 ## Project Structure